Guite/MostLocales/README.md

 There are two folders in this repository:

+  * bundles - locale bundles used by the application
+  * features - locale features used by the application
   * translations - translation packs in several languages
-  * production - locale bundles used by the application

 Translators must only care for *translations*.